-Here is our list of the best Pride Month ideas for the office.
+Here is our list of the best Pride Month ideas to celebrate Pride Month at work..

 Pride Month ideas are activities you can use to celebrate and recognize the LGBTQ+ community at work.
 Celebrants in the US, Canada, Brazil, Hungary, Australia, and Greenland observe Pride month in June.
 Examples of Pride Month ideas for the office include LGBTQ+ historic sites and landmark visits, charity donations, and office decorations.
 These activities aim to help teams reflect on sexual orientation inequities.
 Pride Month office activities will also help your workforce make meaningful actions in eliminating workplace discrimination.